 When they were first introduced more than half a century ago, glucocorticoid medicines were hailed as Nobel-prize worthy discoveries for their ability to mimic the body’s own stress hormones and reduce the symptoms of inflammation.
 But such powerful reactions can come with a downside – causing side effects such as fluid retention, bone damage, elevated blood sugar levels, mood disorders, mania and memory loss.

-In some cases, when high doses of corticosteroids are used for long periods of time, the risks can outweigh the benefits of the treatment.
-Consequently, physicians are increasingly seeking ways to reduce or eliminate corticosteroids, and pharmaceutical companies continue looking to develop steroid-sparing alternative therapies to treat a variety of conditions.
+In some cases, when high doses of glucocorticoids are used for long periods of time, the risks can outweigh the benefits of the treatment.
+Consequently, physicians are increasingly seeking ways to reduce or eliminate glucocorticoids, and pharmaceutical companies continue looking to develop steroid-sparing alternative therapies to treat a variety of conditions.